real-logic/aeron/README.md

     $ cmake --build . --clean-first
     $ ctest

+#### C Media Driver

+By default, the C Media Driver is not built as part of the C++ Build.
+However, it can be enabled via the CMake option `BUILD_AERON_DRIVER` being set to `ON`.

+For convenience, a script is provided that does a full clean, build, and test of all targets as a Release build of the C++ API and the C Media Driver.

+    $ ./cppbuild/cppbuild-driver

+If you are comfortable with using CMake, then a full clean, build, and test looks like:

+    $ mkdir -p cppbuild/Debug
+    $ cd cppbuild/Debug
+    $ cmake -DBUILD_AERON_DRIVER=ON ../..
+    $ cmake --build . --clean-first
+    $ ctest

+__NOTE__: C Media Driver is currently only supported on Mac and Linux.

 #### Documentation

 If you have doxygen installed and want to build the Doxygen doc, there is a nice `doc` target that can be used.